dinanathsj29/javascript-beginners-tutorial/README.md

 window.alert(localName);
 ```

-#### 2. Global Variables
+#### 05.05.02.
+Global Variables
-- A variable `declared outside the function/at the root` or declared `with window object` is known as global variable
+- A variable `declared outside the function/at the root` or declared `with window object` is known as a global variable
 - A JavaScript global variable is accessible from any function
-- A global variable has a global scope which means it can be defined and accessible anywhere in JavaScript code/programme
+- A global variable has a global scope which means it can be defined and accessible anywhere in JavaScript code/program

-> **Syntax & Example**:
+> **Syntax & Example**: `05.05.02.script.js`
 ```javascript
 // global variable
 var globalName = 'Global';